-Our Flushability Guidelines and Code of Practice can help.
-Since 2008, we have published Guidelines for Assessing the Flushability of Disposable Nonwoven Products.
-Now in its third edition, these voluntary Guidelines are used by companies in the nonwoven industry to test products to assess flushability.
-If the product does not pass all tests, then a Flushable claim cannot be made and our “Do Not Flush” logo should be placed on the packaging.
+Edition Four of the Guidelines for Assessing the Flushability of Disposable Nonwoven Products (GD4) and labeling Code of Practice (2017) can help.
+Since 2008, INDA and EDANA have published Guidelines for Assessing the Flushability of Disposable Nonwoven Products.
+Now in its fourth edition, these voluntary guidelines are used by companies in the nonwovens industry to test products to assess flushability.
+If the product does not pass all tests, then a flushable claim cannot be made and our “Do Not Flush” symbol is placed on the packaging.

-Feel free to download the Guidelines, Code of Practice and other materials to share with your suppliers.
+Feel free to download Edition Four of the Guidelines, labeling Code of Practice (2017) and other materials to share with your suppliers.

 If you need any other information, or want more information about joining this on-going effort, feel free to contact Matt O’Sickey, Director of Technical Affairs at firstname.lastname@example.org